 - Have fun with your pet tags!
 There are different designs and materials.
 I also like to get tags for certain accomplishments.
 For instance, I bought the Canine Good Citizen (CGC) pet tag for Stetson when he passed his CGC test.

 In no time your puppy will be used to wearing his brand new puppy collar and his shiny new pet tags just leave them on and they’ll get used to it.

 By the way, this probably doesn’t apply to most people, but most of my puppies hate wearing their “Puppy In Training” bib/jacket a couple of my pups even chewed up the sides of the material.

-I try to get my pups used to the service dog jacket by making them wear it quite often at home even before going out in public and nowadays I keep a close eye on my pup to make sure he doesn’t chew on the material when wearing his jacket.
+I try to get my pups used to the service dog jacket by making them wear it quite often at home even before going out in public.
+Nowadays I keep a close eye on my pup to make sure he doesn’t chew on the material when wearing his jacket.

-Do you have any tips for puppy’s who hate their collars and pet tags?
+Do you have any tips for puppies who hate their collars and pet tags?

 Tell us about your experiences with puppy collars and pet tags.

 UPDATE: This post was originally published March 6th, 2012.
 We made some updates and left some of the content the same.
 We’ve learned a lot over the years and it reflects in the new information.

 Top Picks For Our Puppies

 - BEST PUPPY TOY